DTreg1/ChefSpAIce/replit.md

 #### Architecture Improvements
 - Implemented storage composition helper using `mergeStorageModules` for efficient domain aggregation
+- Extended composition helper to support all 18 modules (1 base + 17 domains)
 - Replaced manual method binding with dynamic composition pattern
 - Each domain is fully type-safe with comprehensive error handling
+- **server/storage/index.ts**: Successfully integrated all 17 domains with backward compatibility
-- Zero LSP errors across all domain implementations
+- Zero LSP errors across all domain implementations and composition layer